 - Leverage mobile push alerts: Once you have your watchlists set and your keyword searches identified, set up a series of real-time push alerts so you can account for all incoming data that matches the exact requirements you’re looking for.
 Since mobile push alerts are delivered directly to your home screen, you’ll have a continuous feed of only the most relevant data that you can access at a glance.

 Agile competitive intelligence at trade shows

 Ready to make your competitive intelligence process more agile?
-Download our guide below to learn how to leverage mobile tools to for better workflows, wherever your job takes you:
+Download our latest whitepaper to learn how to leverage mobile tools to for better workflows, wherever your job takes you.

 11 min read